Trigger types

 Multiple schedules

 A single trigger node can hold any number of schedules.
-Use this to model real-world timing needs such as:
+Use this to model real-world timing needs such as:- Business hours vs. weekends: one schedule for

 0 * * * * | Every hour on the hour |